ITEP & SRTS Grant Resources

 Q: Is there a link to crash data that can be shared?

 A: Reach out to your County DOT or your local IDOT district to obtain this information.
+You can obtain some IDOT crash data online here.

 Q: Does a three-ring binder with removable pages count as “unbound.”